9 Growing Business Careers That You Can Train For Online

 If a hands-on business career that involves working at the ground level appeals to you, then a construction manager position may be exactly what you desire.
 You could find yourself handling residential or commercial construction projects right from the initial stages through to completion.
 This can include estimating and bidding on projects as well as planning and supervising the construction of buildings, subdivisions, roads, bridges, and much more.
 Construction managers typically work from a field office so that they can be on-site and communicate with owners/developers, tradespeople, contractors, and other construction workers.

-It is estimated that construction manager jobs could increase in number by 11 percent from 2016 to 2026.* The average earnings within the field are $103,110 yearly.** And most construction managers begin their careers with a bachelor's degree.
+It is estimated that construction manager jobs could increase in number by 10 percent from 2018 to 2028.
+The average earnings within the field are $103,110 yearly.
+And most construction managers begin their careers with a bachelor's degree.
 However, on-the-job construction experience can be highly valuable in this field.
-Your experience, combined with a shorter training option (like one that results in an associate's degree), could also propel you into the workforce.
+Your experience, combined with a shorter training option (like one that results in an associate degree), could also propel you into the workforce.

 9. Financial Analyst